redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 These are listed by default because they're the ones that you're most likely to configure, but there are plenty more available.

 The options and their structure are based on Redwood's notion of sides and targets.
-Right now, Redwood has two fixed sides, api and web, that target Node.js Lambdas and browsers respectively.
+Right now, Redwood has two sides, api and web, that target Node.js Lambdas and browsers respectively.
 In the future, we'll add support for more sides and targets, and as we do, you'll see them reflected in `redwood.toml`.

 > For the difference between a side and a target, see [Redwood File Structure](tutorial/chapter1/file-structure.md).